opencypher/morpheus/README.md

 ## License

-The project is licensed under the Apache Software License 2.0.
+The project is licensed under the Apache Software License, Version 2.0

 ## Copyright